On day 92 of my 366-day self-care challenge, I indulged in a delightful fermented dairy product.

-The mere thought of yogurt used to make my stomach turn, though I’m not exactly why.
+The mere thought of yogurt used to make my stomach turn, although I’m not exactly why.
 Puddings and pies have similar textures, but I’ve never had an issue with either of them.
 Perhaps it had something to do with the flavor – which brings me to my latest obsession: Ellenos Lemon Curd yogurt.

 A single serving contains 212 calories, 10 grams of protein, 18 grams of carbohydrate, 61 milligrams of sodium, 10 grams of fat and 7 milligrams of cholesterol.
 And at 11% of the daily value (DV) for calcium, it comes in at about 110 mg (which isn’t bad for a 4-oz serving).

 Even so, not everyone tolerates dairy products the same way.
-70% of the world’s population experiences hypolactasia, a decline in the naturally occurring enzyme, lactase, which is responsible for the digestion of lactose (a disaccharide found in dairy products).
-Symptoms of lactose maldigestion (the scientific term for lactose intolerance), include bloating, gas, flatulence and diarrhea.
+70% of the world’s population experiences hypolactasia, a decline in the naturally occurring enzyme lactase, which is responsible for the digestion of lactose (the disaccharide found in dairy products).
+Symptoms of lactose maldigestion, the scientific term for lactose intolerance, include bloating, gas, flatulence, and diarrhea.
+None are pleasant.

-While plant-based sources of calcium can also be used to meet requirements, I have come to enjoy the many benefits of fermented dairy products.
+And while plant-based sources of calcium can also provide adequate calcium, I’ve come to enjoy the many benefits of fermented dairy products.
 (And it certainly doesn’t hurt if they happen to taste like key lime pie.)